Yiddish: Language and Literature, Beginner's Course I

 Yiddish is one of Sweden's national minority languages and Lund University is the only university in Scandinavia that offers teaching and conducts research in Yiddish.
 Knowledge of Yiddish is valuable for those who want to learn more about Yiddish culture, work with language understanding and/or conduct research in the plethora of writings and primary materials that remains unedited or untranslated.
-As a primary school teacher, you also have the opportunity to qualify to teach Yiddish as an optional heritage language in elementary school.

 In this the first of our two beginner courses, you will learn the basic skills in speaking, form learning, syntax and vocabulary in Yiddish.
 The course aims to familiarize you with simpler texts in both Yiddish and in translation, and to give yourself the ability to translate shorter texts.
 In addition, it will provide an orientation in how the language has been used throughout history.
 Teaching takes the form of lectures and group exercises.

 Helgonabacken 12, Lund

 therese [dot] koglin [at] sol [dot] lu [dot] se